ros2-gbp/Universal_Robots_ROS2_Driver-release/ur_robot_driver/doc/usage.rst

   Note: *joint_state_broadcaster*\ , *speed_scaling_state_broadcaster*\ , *force_torque_sensor_broadcaster*\ , and *io_and_status_controller* will always start.

   *HINT* : list all loaded controllers using ``ros2 control list_controllers`` command.
+For this, the package ``ros2controlcli`` must be installed (``sudo apt-get install ros-${ROS_DISTRO}-ros2controlcli``).

-**NOTE**\ : The package can simulate hardware with the ros2_control ``FakeSystem``.
+**NOTE**\ : The package can simulate hardware with the ros2_control ``MockSystem``.
 This emulator enables an environment for testing of "piping" of hardware and controllers, as well as testing robot's descriptions.
 For more details see `ros2_control documentation <https://ros-controls.github.io/control.ros.org/>`_ for more details.

 Modes of operation
 ------------------

-As mentioned in the last section the driver has two basic modes of operation: Using fake hardware or using real hardware(Or the URSim simulator, which is equivalent from the driver's perspective).
+As mentioned in the last section the driver has two basic modes of operation: Using mock hardware or using real hardware(Or the URSim simulator, which is equivalent from the driver's perspective).
 Additionally, the robot can be simulated using
 `Gazebo <https://github.com/UniversalRobots/Universal_Robots_ROS2_Gazebo_Simulation>`_ or